Sheffield

-Etymology
+Toponymy

 Sheffield takes its name from the River Sheaf, which runs through the city centre (albeit in underground culverts).
 The river's name comes from the Old English word scēað, meaning "boundary", possibly because the Sheaf once formed part of the boundary between the kingdoms of Mercia and Northumbria.
 The second element is Old English feld, meaning "open countryside", and the name thus means "open countryside near the River Sheaf".
 It first appears in the Domesday Book.